School Board

 My name is Louise, and I am a proud mum of two boys who have DLD.
 They have both attended NEMLDC which has benefited them immensely.
 This early intervention and support has set them up with a solid foundation in their schooling journey.

-As a parent representative, I value our schools mission and am honored to have been appointed Secretary of the Board.
+As a community representative and past parent, I value our school’s mission and am honoured to have been appointed Secretary of the Board.
 Professionally I have spent the last 20 years working in the Mental Health sector.
 I specialize in welfare, advocacy & holistically supporting consumers in their recovery journeys.

 Chair of the Board